 Giving Compass’ Take:

-• Ria Mazumdar discusses the issues within the field of voluntourism.
-This practice combines volunteering and tourism but can be inherently problematic leading to unsustainable outcomes.
+• Ria Mazumdar explains how volunteerism, combining volunteering and tourism, can be inherently problematic and lead to unsustainable outcomes.

 • Can the voluntourism industry improve enough to be worthwhile?
 Can partnerships with development organizations help create more sustainable results?

 • Read more about the importance of sustainability in voluntourism.